sonatatlas/sonatatlas.github.io/_posts/emacs/2018-3-11-js-config.md

 title: Set js as jsx in web-mode
 ---

-indent is a big problem while developing.
+Indent is a big problem while developing.
 I used to write jsx without html indent... what a tough time, I can't look back